gityamwign-art/PowerBI-Hotel-Revenue-dashboard/README.md

 DAX

 ## Key insigght
-Hotel receives more booking are made through Travel agencies.
-The booking peeks in March and Otober, while the rate a lowest in September and November
+Hotel received more bookings through Travel agencies.
+The booking peeks in March and October, while the rate is at the lowest in September and November

-The total anual revenue in £147K and Hotel suits generate more revenue compared to other room types.
-The guest age group 18 - 35 contributes higly to the revenue.
+The total anual revenue was £147K and Hotel suits generate more revenue compared to other room types.
+The guest age group 18 - 35 contributed highly to the revenue.